ClickHouse/ClickHouse/docs/en/engines/table_engines/mergetree_family/mergetree.md

     -   `write_final_mark` — Enables or disables writing the final index mark at the end of data part (after the last byte).
 Default value: 1.
 Don’t turn it off.
     -   `merge_max_block_size` — Maximum number of rows in block for merge operations.
 Default value: 8192.
     -   `storage_policy` — Storage policy.
 See [Using Multiple Block Devices for Data Storage](#table_engine-mergetree-multiple-volumes).
+    - `enable_insertion_deduplication` - Enable block insertion deduplication.
+Default value: 0.
+    - `insertion_deduplication_window` - How many last blocks of hashes should be kept (older blocks will be deleted).
+Default value: 100.

 **Example of Sections Setting**